cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/_index.md

 ![View Report](/deepdive/scans/7_ViewReport.png "View Report")<br>

-You can read more about these reports in [Report types]
+You can also do this from the scans list or the scans page.

 #### Report types